gerlichlab/hicognition/documentation/hugo-site/content/installation/configuration.md

 #### `VARIABLE_SIZE_EXPANSION_FACTOR`

-This floating point number is used when preprocessing regions that have been added as interval features.
+This floating-point number is used when preprocessing regions that have been added as interval features.
 It specifies how much the snippets should expand to the left and right as a fraction of the specific region.

 ```txt
 Left Expansion                 Region             Right Expansion